harrytucker/lego-scoreboard/README.md

 $ . ./setup.sh
 ```
 Note that the first `.` before running `setup.sh` is required otherwise the virtual environment won't activate properly.
 If you miss it, run `source ./venv/bin/activate` afterwards.

+The setup script will skip installing python dependencies if it thinks they are installed already.
+Note that this is a very basic check and may not be entirely correct.
+If the dependencies are not installed or are out of date, simply delete the `venv` directory and try again.

 Next you will need to initialise the application:
 ```